hphelion/documentation/devplatform/devplatform_community_install.md

 The HP Helion Development Platform currently contains four products: [Application Lifecycle Service (ALS), Marketplace Service, Messaging Service and Database Service](/helion/devplatform/).

+**NOTE**: If you are installing the HP Helion Development Platform **Commercial** edition, follow the [HP Helion Development Commercial Installation and Configuration](/helion/devplatform/install/commercial/) instructions instead.

 The following topics explain how to install and configure the HP Helion Development Platform.

 * [Prerequisites](#prerequisites)